serverless-plus/tencent-sdk/packages/capi/README.md

 ## Tencent Cound API

-This is a basement api tool for all tencent cloud apis supporting Node.js and Browser.
+This is a basement api tool for all tencent cloud apis.

-## Supports

-- [x] Node.js
-- [ ] Browser

 ## Usage